Designing Staged Evaluation Workflows for LLMs: Integrating Domain Experts, Lay Users, and Model-Generated Evaluation Criteria: Methods

 \subsubsection{Domain Experts}

-Two domains were used; nutrition and pedagogy.
-The domains were chosen because they are both knowledge-intensive, making them well-suited for the level of decision-making needed to develop criteria and evaluate generated outputs.
 For the nutrition domain, we recruited five registered dietitians (RDs) with specialized training and experience in clinical practice.
 For the pedagogy domain, we recruited five licensed mathematics educators who have taught middle and high school mathematics and hold certifications in specific teaching competencies.

-Participants were recruited through email communication with local practices, schools, and university networks.
-We then distributed informed consent forms electronically to all of our participants, which they signed before the study.
-The registered dietitians had an average of nine years of professional experience, and mathematics educators averaged eight years of experience.
-While 56\% of all participants had prior experience with LLM tools such as ChatGPT or Gemini, none had previously set evaluation criteria for LLMs before participating in our study.
+Participants were recruited through email communication with local nutrition practices, schools, and university networks.
+We then distributed consent forms electronically to all of our participants, which they signed before the study.
+The registered dietitians had an average of twelve years of professional experience, and mathematics educators averaged eight years of experience.
+While 60\% of all domain expert participants had prior experience with LLM tools such as ChatGPT or Gemini, none had previously set evaluation criteria for LLMs before participating in our study.